Subscribe to Our Newsletter

 Stuff To Look Out For

-Refinancing your property can lead to an increase of instalments and a longer tenure.
+Refinancing your property can lead to an increase in instalments and a longer tenure.
 Be sure to weigh the purpose of refinancing your current property and if you have a solid strategy to sustain your finances in the long run.

 These are only three methods of monetizing your real estate property.
-Seasoned and more matured property investors play by a different ball game altogether.
+Seasoned and more mature property investors play a different ball game altogether.
 Investing in property can be very lucrative but take caution in making rash decisions based on uneducated whims.
-With wise financial planning, research, self-education, experience and maybe a little luck, you might find yourself on top of the curve for all that effort.

 Continue reading...